schlegelp/octarine/docs/animations.md

 ```

 You could decouple the rotation from the frame rate by incrementing the rotation
-depending no how much time has passed since the last call.
+depending on how much time has passed since the last call.